 Our calculations again show that contributing monthly is likely to generate better returns over the long term than leaving it to the last minute and making a lump sum contribution.

 Making monthly contributions helps you get into a good saving habit, so you can look past daily fluctuations towards your long-term goals.

 Consider getting in early with a LISA, too

 If you’re eligible and putting money aside for your first home or your retirement, then a Lifetime ISA (LISA) might be right for you.
 UK residents aged between 18 and 39 can open one and deposit up to £4,000 per year until their 50th birthday.
 For every pound you contribute the government will add 25% – in other words, a maximum bonus of £1,000 every tax year until you’re 50.
-However, if you withdraw the money before you’re 60, and it’s not for the purchase of a first home valued up to £450,000, or a terminal illness, you’ll pay a 25% government penalty (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus).
+However, if you withdraw the money before you’re 60, and it’s not for the purchase of a first home valued up to £450,000, or a terminal illness, you’ll pay a 25% government penalty.
 Meaning you may get back less than you put in.

 If you invest in a stocks and shares LISA with Nutmeg, we’ll invest that extra 25% on your contributions as soon as they come in.
 Investing the bonus right away means your overall pot has more time in the markets and has a better chance of benefiting from compounding over time.

 Be an early bird